sergeyshpadyrev/typed-remote-procedure-call/README.md

 #### call

-You can just call operations one by one:
+You can just call operations one by one

 ```ts
 const user = await rpc.call.createUser('John');